GeorgeZXY/CS5446CourseProject/README.md

 This repository is the course work projet for NUS CS5446 AI planning and decision making, Project Team 27.

-Impelementation of RL environment and models built with gymnasium and stable-baselines3
+Implementation of RL environment and models built with gymnasium and stable-baselines3

 Main files(in src):

-mediator.py - game mecahnisms
+mediator.py - game mechanisms

-rl_environment.py - reinfocement learning environment
+rl_environment.py - reinforcement learning environment

-train_dqn.py - training and evaluation of DQN model on the envrionment
+train_dqn.py - training and evaluation of DQN model on the environment

-train_ppo.py - training and evaluation of PPO model on the envrionment
+train_ppo.py - training and evaluation of PPO model on the environment

 # Installation